 During 2003-2005, Ms. Brandow was co-chair of the Suffolk County Bar Association Education Law Committee.
 Ms. Brandow also serves on the Surrogate Decision-Making Committee on behalf of mentally disabled persons.
 She has given seminars and talks to a variety of groups, including parent groups, attorneys and other professionals in the area of education law, including the annual school law conference.
 Ms. Brandow is admitted to practice in New York State as well as the Eastern District Court of New York and she is in good standing.
 Ms. Brandow, who is a rotarian, served as a board member on the Stony Brook Rotary Club.
 In addition, Ms. Brandow serves on the Advisory Committee for the Center for Community Inclusion at C.W.
 Post, where she was asked to participate in the November 6, 2009 presentation.

-Staff also includes professional and courtesy support staff including a paraprofessional.
+Staff also includes professional and courtesy support staff including a paraprofessional and legal secretary.